noelpedro/WES_Capstone_GNSS_MR/rtl/AXIS/pps/README.md

-This moduule generates a pulse every time time the length samples is reached.
+This moduule generates a pulse every time time the interval length samples is reached.
+It counts the number of valid signals up to interval length samples then generates a pulse to be received by PS.